dussy42/project-one/README.md

 The navigation is well structured to make it easier for potential clients to navigate with good color combination and font.<br>
  ![nav](documentation/nav.png)

+# User Experience (UX)
+  Key information for the app this section provides insight into the UX process, focusing on who the app is for, the main aims of the project and how the app can help users meet their needs

+# Project goals:
+To enable potential user have the best of experience in real estate services To give the user to view featured properties
+To allow use read about what we do and contact us to render services To update the potential user of lastest development through the subscribe to newsletter form

 ## 2 CONTENTS <br>